zammad/zammad-org/src/de/reference/glossary.md

   nur einer Anmeldung.
 Es gibt verschiedene Anbieter, die diesen Prozess einfach und sicher machen.
 Zammad unterstützt SSO mittels verschiedener Provider.

-Status
+State
-: Jedes Ticket hat einen Status, der den aktuellen Fortschritt bei der Lösung des Problems widerspiegelt.
-Der Status eines Tickets kann manuell oder automatisch auf der Grundlage von Automatisierungen oder SLA gesetzt werden.
-Jeder Status hat einen Statustyp.
-Es gibt vier Statustypen und sie sind farblich kodiert.
-Sie können sogar zusätzliche Status zu Ihrem Zammad hinzufügen.
+: Every ticket has a state which reflects the current progress of resolving the issue.
+The state of a ticket can be changed manually or automatically based on automation or SLA.
+Each state has a state type.
+There are four state types by default and they are color-coded.
+You can even add additional states to your Zammad.

 Taskbar
-: The section of the navigation sidebar which contains the taskbar tabs (one for each opened ticket, user or organization or the detailed search).
+: The section of the primary navigation which contains the taskbar tabs for your opened tickets, users, organizations and the detailed search.

 Taskbar Tab
 : A single tab in the taskbar.
 Clicking the tab brings the corresponding